Westbury, Wiltshire: Others

 Nonconformists met in the town from 1662, and built a chapel on Warminster Road soon after 1711, which was rebuilt to suit a congregation of 500 in 1821.
 It became a United Reformed Church on the foundation of that organisation in 1972.

 There has been a strong Baptist movement at Westbury Leigh, encouraged by the congregations at Southwick, some 4 mi away towards Trowbridge.
 An early chapel was made from a barn in 1714, and replaced on the same site in 1797 by a chapel with accommodation for 500, built in red brick with stone trimmings.
 Improved and enlarged in the next century, it is described by Historic England as an "impressive building".
 In 1810 another chapel was built nearby, at Penknap in Dilton Marsh parish, after a split in the congregation.
 The earlier chapel fell into disuse sometime before 2019; the Penknap building continues in use as Providence Baptist Church.
 Later, there was a Baptist congregation in Westbury itself, and in 1868 they rebuilt their West End chapel to seat 350, on the site of a smaller 1820s chapel.

 A Methodist church and schoolroom was built in 1926 at the town end of Station Road, replacing a smaller chapel elsewhere dating from around 1809.
 It is used as a meeting place and events venue by local organisations.

-The Roman Catholics built the Church of St Bernadette of Lourdes in West End, Westbury, in 1938, which is now served from St John the Baptist, Trowbridge.
+The Catholic Church of St Bernadette of Lourdes in West End, Westbury was built in 1938.
+It is now served from St John the Baptist, Trowbridge.

 Sport and leisure

-Westbury has one of the oldest Victorian swimming pools still in use in the country, built in 1887 by William Laverton.
+Westbury Swimming Pool is one of the oldest Victorian swimming pools still in use in the country.
+Work started in 1887 by William Laverton, with his wife laying the foundation stone.
+The pool was built as a gift to the town of Westbury and opened on Thursday 24th May 1888 in celebration and commemoration of Queen Victoria's Jubilee.

 Westbury has a Non-League football club, Westbury United, who play at the Meadow Lane ground in the Southern League (English football's eighth tier).

-The non-league Rugby Football Club, Westbury RFC, has both male and female teams who play at White Horse Country Park.
+The non-league Rugby Football Club, Westbury RFC, has both male and female teams who play at the White Horse Country Park.

 A cricket field at Wellhead Lane was laid out by the mill-owning Lavertons and came to be known as W. H. Laverton's Ground.
 In 1890 W. G. Grace played in W. H. Laverton's XI against a team called the Australians.
-Today the ground is home to Westbury & District Cricket Club, and to one side is the Leighton Recreation Centre, run by Places Leisure (part of Places for People) on behalf of Wiltshire Council.
+Today the ground is home to Westbury & District Cricket Club, and to one side is the Leighton Recreation Centre, run by Places Leisure (part of Places for People) on behalf of Wiltshire Council. providing access to Health and Fitness Suites, Grass Pitches, Squash Courts, Tennis Courts and Grass Cricket Pitches.